ikvmnet/ikvm-bytecode/README.md

 `*ConstantData` structures store the actual constant data that would be present in a constant table.
 Most constants are simply collections of handles to other constants.
 However, constants like `Utf8ConstantData` contain a pointer to the original parsed memory, and is decoded to a .NET string on demand.
 The base `ConstantData` structure maps over the original segmented constant data from a class file and parses it only on demand when cast.

-### Writing
+### Encoding

-Writing class files or parts of class files in `IKVM.ByteCode` is similar to `System.Reflection.Metadata.Ecma335`.
+Encoding class files or parts of class files in `IKVM.ByteCode` is similar to `System.Reflection.Metadata.Ecma335`.
 A common linkable buffer, `BlobBuilder`, is provided which is the target of the various builders and encoders. `BlobBuilder` allows for fast append, and fast enumeration from the beginning, by linked list of segments of memory. `BlobBuilder`s can be linked to the end of existing `BlobBuilder`s.
 Assembling Java class files then is allocating a `BlobBuilder` and using one of the various Encoder classes to emit output into it.
 That output can then be appened together with other segments before being serialized to output.

 `ClassFormatWriter` represents the main operations for emitting class file output data: U1, U2 and U4, as defined by the specification.
 Each of the encoder structures target a `ClassFormatWriter`, which can be backed by a `Span<byte>` which can be allocated in segments from a `BlobBuilder`.
 Each Encoder provides a number of methods that have to be invoked in order to write the appropriate components.
 Encoders can be passed by `ref` between methods.
 They maintain minimal state such as a count of emitted elements.
 The nested structure of a Java class file is encapsulated by passing delegates with the nested encoders.